mykshtompel/final_demo/README.md

 The solution creates AWS infrastructure for development and production environments and CI/CD pipeline according to specified requirements to build and deploy a web application in Docker container on ECS Cluster based on Fargate by every commit to particular git branch ("develop" or "main").

 The repo contains the next components:
+* Terraform project
   * Web application
   * Root Terraform module
   * Terraform modules
     * S3 Terraform state - Stores a Terraform state
     * Elastic container registry - Creates an Elastic container registry (ECR) repository to store Docker images
     * Initial build - Builds and pushes initial Docker image to ECR repository
     * ECS cluster - Creates a VPC and a ECS cluster
     * Codebuild - Creates a Codebuild project
 * Presentation

 ## Folders and Files